Search

 Through this example, we were able to see a mock analysis of how CRISP-DM can be used to solve a real business problem.
 This methodology provides a consistent framework to solve a wide range of problems.
 The purpose of this methodology is to allow more time to be spent on analyzing a problem rather than reinventing the wheel every time we want to apply artificial intelligence to our business decisions.

 We saw first hand the impact of model building as well as the power of deploying a model to our end users within the business.
 This will be used to provide insights to the sales team in an intuitive, efficient way.
 I hope you can take these ideas and relate them to your own business needs.
 The data science team at Atrium can help make these solutions a reality for your company.
-And again, check out our whitepaper here.
+And to see a more in-depth view of this example, check out our whitepaper here.

 References